albertduodu/AlbertDuodu.github.io/_pages/publications.md

 </sm>

- <a>**Green Manufacturing Transitioning -- The Role of Localized Import Competition**</a> - <sm  style="font-size: 0.8em;"><i> Joint with Zouheir El‑Sahli (Draft soon)</i></sm>
+ <a>**Local Import Competition and Firm-level Emissions**</a> - <sm  style="font-size: 0.8em;"><i> Joint with Zouheir El‑Sahli (Draft soon)</i></sm>

 <sm  style="font-size: 0.8em;">
-There is evidence that increased import competition can lead to a reduction in domestic emissions, as domestic producers may adopt more efficient production processes in order to remain competitive with imported goods.
-However, this effect may not always be present, especially when nationwide import competition is assumed.
-We contribute to the literature by first, investigating whether the distance between producers and importers, within a country, matters for import competition.
-We then asses how localized import competition effects on firm's environmental performance.
-Using detailed geographical information about the location of all manufacturing firms in Sweden during the period 2005-2014, we find evidence that domestic production becomes more energy efficient in trade exposed areas.
-However, the effect decreases with the distance between the producer and the importer.
-We find that the effect is driven by productivity spillovers, production adjustment decisions by producers (changes in product mix), innovation and abatement investment.
+It is established in the literature that import competition may lead to efficiency gains in the firms facing such competition.
+It is, however, unclear whether any gains extend to the environmental behavior of the firms.
+We contribute to the literature by investigating how local import competition, defined at different spatial dimensions within Sweden, may affect emissions by the local producing firms.
+Using detailed geographical information about the location of all manufacturing firms in Sweden, we find evidence that domestic production becomes more energy efficient when exposed to import competition.
+This effect wanes with the distance between the producer and the importer.
+The emissions reduction is driven by productivity spillovers, changes in the product mix, and emissions abatement investment.

 </sm>